mitsuba-renderer/drjit/docs/cflow.rst

-   - Printing array contents is not permitted in symbolic mode, but Dr.Jit also provides a requires a *symbolic* print statement implemented by :py:func:`dr.print() <drjit.print>` that prints in a delayed manner (i.e., asynchronously from the device to avoid this problem).
+   - Printing array contents is not permitted in symbolic mode, but Dr.Jit also provides a requires a *symbolic* print statement implemented by :py:func:`dr.print() <drjit.print>` that prints in a delayed manner (i.e., asynchronously from the device) to avoid this problem.

    - Symbolic mode tends to create much large kernels.
 Indeed, the idea is to preserve the entire program and generate one giant output kernel (a *megakernel*).
-Such large kernels can be costly to compile.
-However, this cost is generally offset by *kernel caching* discussed in the next section.
+Such large kernels can be costly to compile, though this cost is usually offset by *kernel caching* discussed in the next section.

-   - Large kernels produced by symbolic mode also tend to use a large number of registers, and this may impede the latency-hiding capabilities especially when targeting GPUs.
-Simlarly, Dr.Jit vectorizes computation (SIMD-style).
+   - Large kernels produced by symbolic mode also tend to use a large number of registers, and this may impede the latency-hiding capabilities of GPUs.
-     Divergence in highly branching code may reduce performance.
+     Simlarly, Dr.Jit always vectorizes computation (SIMD-style).
+Divergence in highly branching code produced by symbolic tracing may reduce performance.

 Indirect calls
 --------------